djhmateer/djhmateer.github.io/_posts/2022-04-27-fork and git.md

 # leave untracked files alone
 git reset --hard upstream/main

-# push current bar branch to the origin remote ie my fork
-# set-upstream sets default remote branch to foo for current local foo branch
-git push --set-upstream origin bar

 # use VSCode GitLens (see below) to see differences between main and bar (ie upstream/main)
 # only do changes in bar that I want

 # commit and push to origin
+# the cli will prompt you to type
+# git push --set-upstream origin bar
+git push

+# Github will prompt you to do a PR

 # contribute from my fork ie make a PR on upstream original repository